DataJunction/dj/docs/content/0.1.0/docs/getting-started/creating-nodes/dimensions.md

 | query         | A SQL query that selects from other nodes                                                   | string |

 ## Creating Dimension Nodes

-Dimension nodes can be created by making a `POST` request to `/nodes/dimension/`.

 {{< tabs "creating dimension nodes" >}}
 {{< tab "curl" >}}